zopefoundation/z3c.currency/src/z3c/currency/README.txt

 Note that always two decimal places are printed.

+If the value is missing, then handle it gracefully.

+  >>> conv.toWidgetValue(None)
+  u''

 Let's now parse a value.
 The parser is a little bit for flexible, not only accepting the output values, ...